andris9/gearnode/README.md

 **Gearnode** is a Node.JS client/worker module for Gearman.

-**NB!** this is usable beta, I'll have to do a lot of refactoring and optimization
+**NB!** this is usable beta but probably not yet ready for production, I'll have to do a lot of refactoring and optimization

 ## Usage